Criticism of Islamism: Division of Muslim world into many separate states

 The more general claim that imperialism and colonialism divide in order to rule is, in broad terms, simplistic: the overall record of colonialism has been to merge and unite previously disparate entities, be this in 16th century Ireland, 19th-century India and Sudan or 20th century Libya and Southern Arabia.
 The British supported the formation of the League of Arab states in 1945 and tried, in the event unsuccessfully, to create united federations first in Southern Arabia (1962–67) and then in the Gulf states (1968–71).
 As Sami Zubaida has pointed out in his talks, imperialism in fact tends to unite and rule.
 It is independent states such as India and Pakistan (later Pakistan and Bangladesh), as well as Ireland, Cyprus and indeed, the USSR and Yugoslavia, that promote fragmentation."

+While in theory the early Muslim world was united under the Rashidun, Umayyad and Abbasid caliphates, historian Bernard Lewis argues that Islam ceased to be united in "one single world state" after its first century and a half.

 Antisemitism

 Islamists, according to Robert S. Wistrich, are the primary force behind 21st century antisemitism.

 Alleged Jewish conspiracies against Islam

-Islamists from the Egyptian Muslim Brotherhood on the moderate end ("Such are the Jews, my brother, Muslim lion cub, your enemies and the enemies of God"), to the bin Laden at the extreme ("Jews are masters of usury and leaders in treachery"), have issued powerful and categorical anti-Jewish statements.
+Powerful and categorical anti-Jewish statements have been issued by Islamists from the Egyptian Muslim Brotherhood on the moderate end ("Such are the Jews, my brother, Muslim lion cub, your enemies and the enemies of God"), to Osama bin Laden at the extreme ("Jews are masters of usury and leaders in treachery").